RobertHRUBY/Fitness-Fatigue-Models/functions/documentation/README.md

 # Documentation

-This README introduces all of the functions and scripts included within the repository.
+Documentation for all the functions and other tools/scripts contained within the repository.

 # Table of Contents